Nate-Wessel/knitting/sweaters/readme.md

 ## Sleeves

 Pick up the sleeves following the instructions [here](https://www.youtube.com/watch?v=euTp37dlhlM) and work a few rows before beginning any decreases.
-At this point, I have XXXst around my sleeve arm and am working it in magic loop.
+I am working the sleeve in magic loop and have started decreasing the sleeves on the undersides in paired and then single decreases.
+I'm eyeballing this and don't yet have an end goal for the sleeve length / wrist circumference.

+...
+TODO keep decreasing and add ribbing at the wrist.